tanzengehen/kirundi-lemmatize-search/README.md

 ## Roadmap
 Let's host it on a website.
-An extended version of the dictionary could be used.
+The extended version of the dictionary could be used there.

 ## Contributing
 There are different ways to contribute: